hoytech/quadrable/README.md

 Because of this, Quadrable provides a special method to create proofs of a range of keys (`exportProofRange()`).
 Such proofs will prove the presence of all keys that exist in this range, and prove the non-presence of all keys in this range that do not exist.

-The same effect can be achieved by iterating over each in a tree and adding it to a set of elements and then creating a proof normally, but explicitly exporting a range is more efficient.
+The same effect can be achieved by [iterating](#iterators) over a tree and adding each element to a set and then creating a proof normally, but explicitly exporting a range is more efficient.
 Additionally, the proof range export methods support specifying a depth limit, which is the mechanism behind the [syncing](#syncing) functionality.